nathanl/searchlight/README.md

 ```
 ## Adapters

+Currently, Searchlight has adapters for ActiveRecord and ActionView.
+We'd love to get pull requests for others. :)

+### ActiveRecord

-When you call `search_on` in your Searchlight class, Searchlight checks whether the search target comes from ActiveRecord, and, if so, extends your class with ActiveRecord behavior.
+When you call `search_on` in your Searchlight class, Searchlight checks whether the search target comes from ActiveRecord, and, if so, mixes a module into your class.

-This behavior is quite simple: it's just that when you declare, for example, `searches :name`, it automatically defines this method:
+For each of your search options, the module will have the simplest possible search method defined.
+For example, if your class `searches :name`, the module will have this method:

 ```ruby
   def search_name